FluxusX2/local-neural-network/README.md

 # local-neuronal-engine

-This project has the purpose to explore the process of creating and optimizing neuronal networks.
+This project has the purpose to explore the process of creating and optimizing neural networks.

 # To-Do